Women’s World Boxing C’ships: Eyes on home favourite Nikhat Zareen amid turbulent build-up to event

 All eyes will be on the Indian contingent when the boxers take to the rings at the IBA Women’s World Boxing Championships set to begin on 15 March in New Delhi.
-India last held the Championships in 2018 but this time.
+India last held the Championships in 2018.
 Indian women, who have been in good recent form at major events, returned with three medallists in its previous edition at Istanbul.

 The rise of reigning World Champion Nikhat Zareen and her journey to becoming only the fifth Indian woman to secure gold medal at the World Boxing Championship also plays a major role.
 Her consistency, the convincing nature of her wins in the ring and the hat-trick of golds in 2022 have ensured that she steps into the tournament as not just a local favourite, but also a heavy favourite in her weight category.